 Whether you are planning the spring class party or just looking for something to keep your kiddos occupied while you recover from that epic Easter egg hunt, this DIY Pin the Tail on the Bunny Easter game is a perfect indoor Easter activity for kids.
+Check out this article next for more indoor Easter games for school!

 In this Easter version of the classic 1899 pin-the-tail-on-the-donkey game, kids get to put on a blindfold, get spun around a few times, then try their very best to pin the tail on the bunny.